PaulStryck/usb-c-pd-100W/README.md

-PCB to support 2 USB-C PD charging ports operating on 9-36V and supporting up to 100W charing profiles.
+PCB to support 2 USB-C PD charging ports operating on 9-36V input voltage and supporting up to 100W charging profiles.

 The idea of this PCB was to work on boats and cars and support up to 100W usb-c pd output.
 The PCB is build around the TPS65988 from Texas Instruments.